thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

   - They are also being iterative.
 They are iterating on the plan, but just that and nothing else.
 They are not stopping at the end of each iteration to get feedback from the customer because they haven't deployed anything.
 They are not stopping at the end of each iteration and asking "Should I pivot or persevere?".
 In short, they are just following a plan iterating.

   - There is also the last mile where they are trying to deploy it and it takes forever to deploy because nobody's ever deployed before.
-This is the first time everything's been intergrated together.
+This is the first time everything's been integrated together.

     ![Water scrum fall](Assets/Water%20scrum%20fall.png)